Nijenhuis BiHom-Lie bialgebras and differential Lie bialgebras: Introduction

 Lie algebras, as a class of non-associative algebraic structures, have been widely applied in diverse fields since the late 19th century~\cite{Liealg}.
 With the growing depth of research on Lie algebras, scholars have not only explored the various fundamental properties of these algebraic objects, but also extended the original framework to develop generalized and operator-versions on this foundation, such as Nijenhuis Lie algebras~\cite[Definition~3.6]{Coho-Nij-Lie}, differential Lie algebras, BiHom-Lie algebras~\cite{gmmp} (see Definition~\ref{defn-BHL}), and Lie bialgebras.

+BiHom-algebras were first introduced in \cite{gmmp} and constitute a natural extension of Hom-algebras.
+Up to now, numerous BiHom-type algebraic structures have been proposed, including BiHom-associative algebras \cite{gmmp}, BiHom-Lie algebras \cite{gmmp}, BiHom-(tri)dendriform algebras \cite{bhtriden}, BiHom-pre-Lie algebras \cite{bhpL}, and BiHom-PostLie algebras \cite{bhPL}.
 BiHom Lie algebras weaken the antisymmetry and Jacobi identity conditions of Lie algebras by introducing two commuting linear maps $\alpha$ and $\beta$.
-They not only naturally incorporate classical structures such as Hom Lie algebras~\cite{homlie} (when $\alpha$=id) and Lie algebras (when $\alpha$=$\beta$=id) as special cases, but also demonstrated unique value in the research of the deformation theory of quantum groups, discrete integrable systems and non-commutative geometry.
+They not only naturally incorporate classical structures such as Hom Lie algebras~\cite{homlie} (when $\alpha$=$\beta$) and Lie algebras (when $\alpha$=$\beta$=id) as special cases, but also demonstrated unique value in the research of the deformation theory of quantum groups, discrete integrable systems and non-commutative geometry.

-Representation theory serves as a core tool for revealing the intrinsic properties of algebraic structures.
 In recent years, the representation theory of BiHom-Lie algebras has also attracted much attention.
 Unlike the representation of Lie algebras, the representation of BiHom-Lie algebras must be compatible with structure maps $\alpha~\text{and}~\beta$.
-In~\cite{BHL},Cheng and Qi first introduced the fundamental definition of representations of BiHom-Lie algebras, and on this basis, they constructed the corresponding coboundary operator.
-However, there are still many issues to be explored regarding the properties of representations such as the classification of irreducible representations and their relations with other structures.
+In~\cite{BHL}, Cheng and Qi first introduced the fundamental definition of representations of BiHom-Lie algebras.

-When it comes to a new algebraic structure, we naturally associate the algebra with its dual counterpart.
-We then proceed to consider the corresponding bialgebraic structure.
-The bialgebraic structures that have been proposed include Lie bialgebras~\cite{liebialg}, pre-Lie bialgebras~\cite{preLie}, Nijenhuis pre-Lie bialgebra~\cite{Nijprbialg}, Rota-Baxter bialgebras~\cite{RBbialg}, Hom-Lie bialgebras~\cite{Hom-Liebialg} and so on.
+To date, many bialgebraic structures have been proposed, including Lie bialgebras~\cite{liebialg}, pre-Lie bialgebras~\cite{preLie}, Nijenhuis pre-Lie bialgebra~\cite{Nijprbialg}, Rota-Baxter bialgebras~\cite{RBbialg}, Hom-Lie bialgebras~\cite{Hom-Liebialg} and so on.
 In this paper, we introduce the concept of BiHom-Lie bialgebras, which simultaneously satisfy the compatibility conditions between the algebraic structure (BiHom-Lie algebras) and the coalgebra structure (BiHom-Lie coalgebras).
-Essentially, BiHom-Lie bialgebras extend the framework of Lie bialgebras to the BiHom setting, thereby laying a theoretical foundation for the quantization of BiHom-Lie algebras.